sageserpent-open/kineticMerge/README.md

 here [if you have Coursier](https://github.com/sageserpent-open/kineticMerge/issues/21#issuecomment-1933956129) or [here if you have a corporate mirror of Maven](https://github.com/sageserpent-open/kineticMerge/issues/21#issuecomment-1932619838).

+Really can't download scripts or JARs from GitHub, Maven Central or Sonatype, but can clone this repository?
+If so, clone this repository locally (or just download it as a source drop), install SBT and run `sbt packageExecutable` in the top level of the directory you've cloned / downloaded - that will place a freshly baked executable and companion Windows batch file in the `target` directory.

 ## Running it ##

 Go to your Git repository.
 Check your repository has a branch checked out (so not a *bare* repository) and that it